Turkey in the Eurovision Song Contest 2012

-Turkey participated in the Eurovision Song Contest 2012 with the song "Love Me Back" written and performed by Can Bonomo.
-The entry was selected through an internal selection organised by Turkish broadcaster Türkiye Radyo ve Televizyon Kurumu (TRT).
-Turkey qualified from the second semi-final of the Eurovision Song Contest and went on to place seventh in the final out of the 26 participating countries, scoring 112 points.
+Turkey was represented at the Eurovision Song Contest 2012 with the song "Love Me Back" written and performed by Can Bonomo.
+The Turkish participating broadcaster, Türkiye Radyo ve Televizyon Kurumu (TRT), internally selected its entry for the contest.

+Turkey was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 26 May 2012.
+Performing during the show in position 13, "Love Me Back" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 14 May.
+It was later revealed that Turkey placed 5th out of the 18 participating countries in the semi-final with 80 points.
+In the final, Turkey performed in position 18 and placed 7th out of the 26 participating countries, scoring 112 points.

-As of 2025, this was the last Turkish entry in the contest, before the country withdrew the following year.
+As of 2025, this was the last Turkish entry in the contest, before TRT opted out of participating the following year.
 The absence has continued in every edition since.